IndigoUnited/node-gloth/README.md

 };
 ```

-For more information on hooks are done, people check the built-in hooks in the source code.
+For more information on how hooks are done, please check the built-in hooks in the source code.
 The `options` available are the same as the [glob](https://github.com/isaacs/node-glob) ones.

 __IMPORTANT__: sync hooks can be run in gloth async and sync, but async hooks can only be used with gloth async.